Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

-Besides the tools provided by HPE Cray, several of the development tools from the ROCm stack are also available on the system while some others can be user-installed (and one of those, Omniperf, is not available due to security concerns).
+Besides the tools provided by HPE Cray, several of the development tools from the ROCm stack are also available on the system while some others can be user-installed (and one of those, the Grafana-based GUI for Omniperf, is not available due to security concerns).
 Furthermore there are some third party tools available on LUMI, including [Linaro Forge](https://www.linaroforge.com/) (previously ARM Forge) and [Vampir](https://vampir.eu/) and some open source profiling tools.